A-tG/VoicemeeterFancyOSD/README.md

 # Explanation
 * Don't forget app.manifest if you want to modify/make your own program based on this or BandWindow might throw Exception.
-* All magic stuff happens in Host and Bridge projects.
+* All magic stuff happens in Host and Bridge projects (copied from [ModernFlyouts](https://github.com/ModernFlyouts-Community/ModernFlyouts)).
 Without it, it's not that easy to create "true" topmost window.
-The only alternative is to sign your exe file with Microsoft Windows certificate.
+The alternative is to sign your exe file with Microsoft Windows certificate.
 * Main code for topmost window is located in [Interop](VoicemeeterOsdProgram/Interop) based on a modified code from [ModernFlyouts](https://github.com/ModernFlyouts-Community/ModernFlyouts) (Thanks for advice and directions from their Discord server!)
 * [Program.cs](VoicemeeterOsdProgram/Program.cs) and [App.xaml.cs](VoicemeeterOsdProgram/App.xaml.cs) are entry points.
 The program dll's name should be defined [here](Bridge/dllmain.cpp#L42)
 * As far as I know, host is actually renamed ApplicationFrameHost.exe from System32